Futurist Bob Treadway Biography

 He's called on for forecasting briefings for a wide range of organizations and industries but participants most often comment on the take-away, hands-on instruction that allows them to become better forecasters on their own.
 As one executive put it recently, "Your workshop, in just one short hour, helped (us) with HOW to think about (our) businesses in the future."

-He has been a guest lecturer and faculty for executive education sessions at the University of California Berkeley, Lethbridge College, Loyola, Illinois State, Oregon State and Kansas State Universities.
+He has been a guest lecturer and faculty for executive education session and leadership sessions at the University of California Berkeley, Lethbridge College, Loyola, Illinois State, Oregon State, North Carolina State, and Kansas State Universities.
 His 20-year tenure on the faculty of the Institute for Management Studies educated thousands of Fortune 500 managers.
-He is a member of the Association of Professional Futurists, a charter member of the Society for the Advancement of Consulting, and was awarded the National Speakers Association's highest earned designation as a Certified Speaking Professional

-Before moving into futuring, forecasting, speaking, and consulting, Bob was an executive and principal in the broadcasting industry.
+Before moving into futuring, forecasting, strategy advising, leadership education, and consulting, Bob was an executive and principal in the broadcasting and software industries.
 His background includes career segments as an engineer, college professor, software marketing executive, business broker, and advertising agency principal.
-He was educated in Europe and the U.S. in engineering, liberal arts, broadcasting, future studies, and communications.
+He was educated in Europe and the U.S. and holds degrees in engineering, liberal arts, broadcasting, and communications.